-Unusual and beautiful architecture is always a fantasy for many of us.
+Unusual yet beautiful architecture is always a fantasy for many of us.
 If you have watched The Lord of Rings movie or read about the fantasy creatures from J.R.R.
-Tolkien’s fictions, you might be familiar with hobbit houses.
-We have featured several before, and once again we have brought up a bewitching life-size hobbit house that looks like it really belongs to the Shire.
+Tolkien’s fictions, you might be familiar with the idea of hobbit houses.
+We have seen some impressive ones in the past, and once again we have brought up a bewitching life-size hobbit house that looks like it really belongs to the Shire.
 Redditor KahlumG’s uncle has built this hobbit home in the early 80s at the Tomach village in Scotland.

-It’s not only extraordinary from outside, but its interiors are also decorated to give the genuine feel of a hobbit home.
-The exterior of dwelling is made out of concrete and over time a lot of moss and vines have come out over the roof.
-On the inside; there are craggy walls, exposed wooden ceiling beams and reclaimed furniture.
+It’s not only extraordinary from the outside, but its interiors are also decorated to give the authentic feel of a hobbit home.
+The exterior of the dwelling is made out of concrete and over time a lot of moss and vines have come out over the roof.
+On the inside; there are craggy walls, exposed wooden ceiling beams, and reclaimed furniture.

-To the side, there is also a greenhouse with its own small pond, water wheel and a tiny arched bridge.
-Although, every decoration is unique in the hobbit home, but the amazing wooden furnishings including tree trunk table and log & barrel planters are some of its outstanding features.
+To the side, there is also a greenhouse with its own small pond, water wheel, and a tiny arched bridge.
+Every decoration is unique in the hobbit home, and the amazing wooden furnishings including tree trunk table and log & barrel planters are some of its outstanding features.